Organothiophosphate

-Organothiophosphates or organophosphorothioates are a subclass of organophosphorus compounds.
+Organothiophosphates or organophosphorothioates are a subclass of organophosphorus compounds and of thiophosphate compounds.
+They are the organic compounds that contain a phosphate group in which one or more oxygen atoms is substituted by sulfur.
 Many are used as pesticides, some have medical applications, and some are used as oil additives.
 They generally have the chemical formula (RO)3PS, [(RO)2P(S)O]−, R(RO)2PS, etc.

 Oligonucleotide phosphorothioates (OPS) are modified oligonucleotides where one of the oxygen atoms in the phosphate moiety is replaced by sulfur.
-These compounds are the basis of antisense therapy, e.g., the drugs fomivirsen (Vitravene), Oblimersen, Alicaforsen, and Mipomersen (Kynamro).
+These compounds are the basis of antisense therapy, e.g., the drugs fomivirsen (Vitravene), oblimersen, alicaforsen, and mipomersen (Kynamro).